Aesthetic Breast Surgery,Breast Implant Revision & Fat Transfer

 • And click here to read about the issues we see with how capsulectomy is being addressed by the Plastic Surgery industry.

 The value of a total intact capsulectomy is particularly relevant to ladies who have known, ruptured breast implants.
-Performing surgery in this way prevents "spillage" of the silicone contained within the scar capsule.
+Performing surgery in this way helps to prevent "spillage" of the silicone contained within the scar capsule.

 There is no evidence however to suggest that total intact capsulectomy offers any other benefit over a total capsulectomy performed with other techniques.